nchlswhttkr/workers/README.md

 My personal shortcut service.
 For example, https://nicholas.cloud/goto/recursion redirects back here.

-Requests are redirected based on the links in https://nicholas.cloud/files/shortcuts.json.
+Requests are redirected based on the links in a `shortcuts.json` file.
 The key for each shortcut must be **alphanumeric**.

 Links will only be updated if you **force a rebuild** (`rush rebuild --to @nchlswhttkr/hero-of-time-link`).